nsrr-dataset-guide/dataset-creation-guide/verifying_your_data/check_your_coverage.md

     - Total: Number of variables in the dataset
     - Columns Defined: Number of variables present in both the data dictionary and the dataset
     - Columns Missed: Number of variables found in the dataset but not in the data dictionary
-    - The `Variables Not Found in Any CSV` represents the number of variables that are in the data dictionary and do not correspond to any variables in the dataset
+    - The `Variables Not Found in Any CSV` row represents the number of variables that are in the data dictionary and do not correspond to any variables in the dataset

 The different columns in the report give more detailed information about each variable, such as the type, filename, variable ID, the domain (if applicable) and all of the values for `type: choices` variables.
 The report uses a similar highlighting color scheme to note where domain options do not properly cover the options in the dataset